accesscode-2-1/unit-3/homework/unit3-week3.md

 * Your [Google Now Apps](https://github.com/accesscode-2-1/unit-2/blob/master/project/requirements.md)!
 * [Last week's exercises](exercises/week2.md) to solidify concepts from last week

-Be prepared to hit the ground running this weekend! :-)
+Be prepared to hit the ground running this weekend...Have fun! :-)

+n.b.
+You don't have to submit anything for this assignment.